JeremyJStarcher/Web_6502_IDE/README.md

 * Save!
 Yes, I want to be able to save the code I am working on.
 Save to browser storage with the chance to download my library a a `zip` file.
 * Add text output.
 Set aside some memory as a frame buffer and let text I/O working.
 Then I'd like to port one of the versions of BASIC over.
 * Convert it to an application using Electron or some similiar tool.
+* Atari 2600 emulator.
+Code and deploy directly to an Atari 2600 machine.
+I may consider other 6502 based machines if they are available.

 ## Credits